devops329/devops/instruction/recovery/recovery.md

 If the triggering event was an anomaly, caused by a hardware failure for example, then you may not see the failure again for an undetermined period.
 If the triggering event is periodic, Black Friday shopping for example, then you can expect a similar situation to occur again.

-No matter the resolution, you want to deploy an **immediate** fix to recover from the failure, and a **long** term solution to keep the failure from repeating.
+No matter the resolution, you usually want to deploy an **immediate** fix to recover from the failure, and also develop a **long** term solution to keep the failure from repeating.

 ## RTO & RPO

 There are two main metrics that help guide your backup and recovery design: RTO (Recovery Time Objective) and RPO (Recovery Point Objective).
-The process of defining these objectives indicates that they have been tested and therefore your organization and customers can reasonably expect that the objectives will be met as part of the failure resolution.
+By publicly releasing your objectives, you indicate that they have been tested and therefore your organization and customers can reasonably expect that the objectives will be met as part of the failure resolution.

-### Recovery Time Objective (RTO)

-RTO is the published maximum time that can elapse before a system is restored to functional health.

-#### Example

-If JWT Pizza has an RTO of 15 minutes, it means that after a failure or disaster, the website must be back online within 15 minutes to prevent significant impact on the customer.

 ### Recovery Point Objective (RPO)

 RPO is the maximum acceptable amount of data loss measured in time.
-It represents the point in time to which data must be recovered after a failure or disaster to resume acceptable customer interactions.
+It represents the point in time to which data must be recovered after a failure to resume acceptable customer interactions.

 RPO helps determine the frequency of backups or data replication needed to ensure that data loss is within acceptable limits.

 #### Example

 An RPO of 5 minutes means that a failure will cause no more than 5 minutes of lost data.
 With JWT Pizza, that might mean that any pizza that was ordered during that time might not get delivered, recorded, or billed.

+### Recovery Time Objective (RTO)

+RTO is the published maximum time that can elapse before a system is restored to functional health.
+This does not necessarily mean that all of the customer's data will be accessible.
+That is covered by the RPO.

+RTO helps determine the amount of architectural redundancy necessary to replace failing components in the desired amount of time.

+#### Example

+If JWT Pizza has an RTO of 15 minutes, it means that after a failure, the website must be back online within 15 minutes.

 ## Customer Data